jonathon0301/comp0035-cw-g-team-18/coursework1/data.md

 # Data Preparation and Understanding

+***This markdown file is used to describe the process of data preparation including how missing values are dealt with and how region, industry and size of the company are determined.
+It will also provide some data visualizations to help understand the dataset.***

 ## 1. Description of Initial Data from GOV.UK
 The dataset shows the gender pay gap situations reported from different companies in various sizes and from different industries and regions.
 It consists of six separate csv spreadsheets, which show situations from reporting